OfficeDev/office-js-docs-pr/docs/design/add-in-icons-fresh.md

 - 48 px
 - 64 px (Recommended, best for Mac)
 - 80 px (Required)

+> [!IMPORTANT]
+> For an image that is your add-in's representative icon, see [Create effective listings in AppSource and within Office](/office/dev/store/create-effective-office-store-listings#create-an-icon-for-your-add-in) for size and other requirements.

 Make sure to redraw your icons for each size rather than shrink them to fit.